Transcranial Magnetic Stimulation (TMS)

 Before TMS Treatment

-- At your initial consult, one of our providers will answer any questions you have and review a proposed treatment plan with you.
+• At your initial treatment consultation, one of our dedicated team members will answer any questions you have and review a proposed course of treatment with you.

-- No surprises!
-Before we begin treatment, you will know the total cost, length of treatment, and your scheduling options.
+• No surprises!
+Before we begin treatment, you will know the estimated total cost per treatment, length of treatment, and your scheduling options.

 During TMS Treatment

-- Treatment occurs every workday for about 6 weeks.
+• Treatment occurs every workday (Monday through Friday) for about 6-8 weeks.

 After TMS Treatment